SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

     "FASTQ", "Every FASTQ file should contain the whole set of reads to be assembled.
 Each fastq file will be assembled independently."
     "REF","Only one REFERENCE genome file will be used by CulebrONT.
 This REFERENCE will be used for quality steps (ASSEMBLYTICS, QUAST and MAUVE)"
     "GENOME_SIZE", "Estimated genome size of the assembly can be done on mega (Mb), giga(Gb) or kilobases (Kb).
 This size is used on some assemblers (CANU) and also on QUAST quality step"
-    "FAST5","Nanopolish needs FAST5 files to training steps.
-Please give the path of FAST5 folder in the *FAST5* DATA parameter.
-Inside this directory, a subdirectory with the exact same name as the corresponding FASTQ (before the *.fastq.gz*\ ) is requested.
+    "FAST5","Nanopolish uses FAST5 files for polishing and Medaka needs FAST5 files if a model training step is requested.
+Please give the path of the FAST5 folder in the *FAST5* DATA parameter.
+Inside this directory, a subdirectory with the exact same name as the corresponding FASTQ (before the *.fastq.gz*\ ) is required.
 For instance, if in the *FASTQ* directory we have *run1.fastq.gz* and *run2.fastq.gz*\ , CulebrONT is expecting the *run1/* and *run2/* subdirectories in the FAST5 main directory"
-    "ILLUMINA","Indicate the path to the directory with *Illumina* sequence data (in fastq or fastq.gz format) to perform pilon correction and KAT on quality.
+    "ILLUMINA","Indicate the path to the directory with *Illumina* sequence data (in fastq or fastq.gz format) to perform pilon correction and for KAT on quality.
 Use preferentially paired-end data.
 All fastq files need to be homogeneous on their extension name.
-Please use *sample_R1* and *sample_R2* nomenclature."
+Please use *run1_R1* and *run1_R2* nomenclature."
     "OUTPUT","output *path* directory"

 .. warning::